puppet filebucket Man Page

 Note that 'filebucket' defaults to using a network-based filebucket available on the server named 'puppet'.
 To use this, you'll have to be running as a user with valid Puppet certificates.
 Alternatively, you can use your local file bucket by specifying '--local'.

-Note that any setting that's valid in the configuration file is also a valid long argument.
-For example, 'ssldir' is a valid setting, so you can specify '--ssldir directory' as an argument.
+Note that any configuration parameter that's valid in the configuration file is also a valid long argument.
+For example, 'ssldir' is a valid configuration parameter, so you can specify '--ssldir directory' as an argument.

 See the configuration file documentation at http://docs.puppetlabs.com/puppet/latest/reference/configuration.html for the full list of acceptable parameters.
 A commented list of all configuration options can also be generated by running puppet with '--genconfig'.